Big Sur: Homesteaders

-William and Sarah (Barnes) Plaskett and their family settled in Pacific Valley in 1869.
-They built several homes and a saw mill.

 Other settlers included William F. Notley, who homesteaded at the mouth of Palo Colorado Canyon in 1891.
 He began harvesting tanoak bark from the canyon, a lucrative source of income at the time.
 Notley's Landing is named after him.
 Isaac Swetnam worked for Notley and built a house at the mouth of Palo Colorado Canyon, which as of 2018 is still a residence.
 Sam Trotter, who also worked for Notley, later bought Swetnam's house.
 He married Adelaide Pfeiffer, the daughter of Micheal Pfeiffer, and they raised a family there from 1906 to 1923.

-Further south, in Pacific Valley, is the Junge Cabin, a one-room redwood cabin built in 1920 by homesteader John Junge.
+William and Sarah (Barnes) Plaskett and their family settled in Pacific Valley in 1869.
+They built several homes and a saw mill.
+Homesteader John Junge built a one-room redwood cabin in 1920.
 The John Little State Natural Reserve straddling the mouth of Lime Creek preserves the original 1917 cabin of conservationist Elizabeth K. Livermore.

 Many other local sites retain names from settlers during this period: Bottcher, Cooper's Point, Gamboa, Anderson, Partington, Dani, Harlans, McQuades, Ross, and McWay are a few of the place names.
 Wilber Harlan, a native of Indiana, homesteaded near Lucia in 1885.
 His family descendants are As of 2017 still operating the Lucia Lodge.